It’s Almost Spooky Season: Here are My Favorite KID-friendly Halloween Activities in NOLA

 I’m so glad you asked!
 Here is a list of my favorite Halloween festivities around the city that are kiddo approved.

 1. Ghost In The Oaks at City Park: This is HANDS DOWN the best event in the city for kiddos.
 The ticket includes access to Story Land and City Park Carousel Gardens Amusement Park.
 There are “spooky” decorations in the form of purple, orange, and green lights, spider webs, and creepy crawlies all over the park.
-The event is from Thursday, October 20th – Sunday, October 23rd this year, and each day has limited ticket numbers.
+The event is from Thursday, October 19th – Sunday, October 22nd this year, and each day has limited ticket numbers.
 So, the park is always pleasantly full but not packed for this event.
 There are also trick-or-treat stations, craft stations, and a pumpkin patch set up in the park for added fun.
 Costumes are encouraged, but not required.
 Tickets sell out FAST!
-So, be sure to check out freindsofcitypark.com for details about when tickets go on sale.
+So, be sure to get your tickets here.

-2. Peek-a-Boo at the Zoo: This event is fun for the whole family but is especially great for little kiddos.
+2. Boo at the Zoo: This spooktacular, daytime event is fun for the whole family but is especially great for little kiddos.
 Friends are encouraged to wear their favorite costumes and bring goodie bags for trick or treating.
-There are also several craft activities, scary & non-scary haunted houses, a ghost train, and entertainment stages throughout the zoo.
-The event is free for Audubon members with advanced reservations.
-All proceeds for this event benefit Children’s Hospital of New Orleans.
-The date for this year has not been finalized, but you can find info on event dates and ticket prices at audubonnatureinstitue.com
+There are also several craft activities, scary & non-scary haunted houses, maze, food truck, and entertainment stages throughout the zoo.
+There is even an extinct species graveyard!
+The event will take place from Thursday October 20th – Sunday October 22nd, and will require tickets fort entry.
+All proceeds for this event benefit Children’s Hospital of New Orleans and the Audubon Zoo.

 LEAVE A REPLY